-VanOsdel Hall - Micah Wetters, micah.wettters@cornerstone.edu
+VanOsdel Hall - Jack Michaels, jack.michaels@cornerstone.edu

 If a non-resident student is determined to be missing, the person making this determination should contact the Grand Rapids Police Department to file an official police report.
 Once the Grand Rapids Police Department has been notified, Campus Safety and the Director of Residence Life should be contacted.